 The Planning and Public Works Department received 28 total applications for the ARPA Sewer and Water Utilities Infrastructure Grant Program’s Partnership and Support programs.
 Pierce County appreciates all the municipalities for their interest in the grant program and for their time and effort in preparing their applications.
 Visit the main grant program webpage for more details.

 The following eligibility criteria applies to those applying for the ARPA Sewer and Water Utility Infrastructure Grant Program's Partnership Program.

 Local governments: must be within the boundaries of Pierce County.

 Qualified housing organizations: must be a tax-exempt organization under section 501(c)(3) of the Internal Revenue Code and/or qualify for affordable housing incentives as defined by Pierce County Code (PCC) Title 18A.65.
 Nonprofit organizations must partner and apply jointly with a local jurisdiction to be eligible.

 Water system owners or operators: must be classified as Group A by the Washington State Department of Health, and must be owned by a local government, a nonprofit organization, or an organization that is proportionately and solely owned by its customers.

 All projects must be located within the boundaries of Pierce County.

-Treatment works: Projects must be by or for a local government or a qualified housing organization in partnership with a local jurisdiction for purposes of improving any device or system used in the storage, treatment, recycling, and reclamation of municipal sewage or industrial wastes of a liquid nature, or any other method or system for preventing, abating, reducing, storing, treating, separating, or disposing of municipal waste, including collection and conveyance.
+Treatment works: Projects must be by or for a local government or a qualified housing organization in partnership with a local jurisdiction for purposes of improving any County-owned device or system used in the storage, treatment, recycling, and reclamation of municipal sewage or industrial wastes of a liquid nature, or any other method or system for preventing, abating, reducing, storing, treating, separating, or disposing of municipal waste, including collection and conveyance.